Fr\"oberg's Theorem, vertex splittability and higher independence complexes: Fr oberg's theorem via vertex splittable ideals

 \begin{theorem}[Fr\"oberg's Theorem] Let $G$ be a finite simple graph.
 Then the edge ideal $I(G) = I_{{\rm Ind}_1(G)}$ has a linear resolution (equivalently regularity is $2$) if and only if $G$ is co-chordal. \end{theorem}

-We will prove the ``if'' direction of Fröberg's theorem in the context of higher independence complexes; i.e., $\Indr{r}(G)$ has a linear free resolution whenever $G$ is the complement of a chordal graph.
+We will prove the ``if'' direction of Fröberg's theorem in the context of higher independence complexes; i.e., the Stanley-Reisner ideal of $\Indr{r}(G)$ has a linear free resolution whenever $G$ is the complement of a chordal graph.

 Let $I$ be a square-free monomial ideal in a polynomial ring $R=\mathbb K[x_1,\ldots,x_n]$ and let $\mathcal{G}(I)$ denote the unique set of minimal generators of the ideal $I$.
 We require the notion of a vertex splittable ideal, first introduced by Moradi and Khosh-Ahang \cite{SF1}.